 Approved prior learning

-Students who have approved prior learning meeting our requirements may complete just the research project over 12 months part-time to graduate with an MSc at a cost of £5,000.
+Students who have approved prior learning meeting our requirements may complete just the research project over 12 months part-time to graduate with an MSc.

-This programme is also available to study part-time over 36 months.
+This course is studied part-time over 36 months.
 You can also study for a PGDip qualification over 24 months, which means you’ll study the same content without completing a research project.

 The course is accredited by the Institute of Concrete Technology.

-At the start of the programme you’ll attend an induction event over two or three days at the University of Leeds, giving you the chance to meet fellow students and talk to tutors about course content, learning and assessment methods and what’s expected of you as a part-time student.
+At the start of the programme, in the September of your first year, you are invited to attend an induction event over two or three days at the University of Leeds.
+While attendance is not compulsory, it is highly recommended.
+This event gives you the chance to meet fellow students on your course and talk to tutors about course content, learning and assessment methods and what’s expected of you as a part-time student.

 If you undertake the MSc, you will have an opportunity to carry out independent research on a contemporary topic that is relevant to the construction industry in Year 3.
 This will enable you to use the scientific knowledge gained during the taught modules, apply it to a more contextual situation and present the outcome of the research in a comprehensive technical report.